Tony Naughton: Scholarly contributions

 Naughton was an expert on trading strategies.
 In 2008 he published a paper in which he investigated the profitability of momentum investment strategies for the equities listed on the Shanghai Stock Exchange.
 He also investigated the role of trading volume to find out if it was related to stock returns.
 He detected substantial momentum profits during the period 1995 to 2005 and revealed that momentum was a pervasive feature of stock returns.
-This finding stood as a direct challenge to the validity of the efficient-market hypothesis, which has been discredited by the advent of the global financial crisis.
+This finding stood as a direct challenge to the validity of the efficient-market hypothesis, which was discredited during the 2008 financial crisis.
 In another study of trading strategies he examined the profitability of momentum and contrarian strategies for the equities listed on the Australian Stock Exchange by taking into consideration short-selling restrictions.
 He revealed significant contrarian profits and showed that it was a persistent feature of the underlying strategies.

 One area of corporate finance to which he made a contribution was initial public offerings (IPOs).
 In a study of IPOs in Australia he provided insights into the short and long-term performance of the IPOs for new economy companies in the period 1995 to 2000.
 He found that new economy IPOs provided high average initial returns to subscribing investors although there was evidence for severe overpricing.
 Another area of corporate finance to which he contributed was capital structure.
 In a study of the determinants of the capital structure of Chinese companies he demonstrated, by using the techniques of extreme bounds analysis (EBA), that some of the firm-specific determinants reported as important in previous studies might be fragile, in the sense that the sign and/or significance of the coefficients on these variables changed, depending on model specification (the variables included in or excluded from the model).
 For example, he found that although conventional cross-sectional analysis would lend support to the importance of tangibility and stock price performance, these two variables turned out to be fragile.